 How Much Should A Freelance Graphic Designer Charge

-So how much should a freelance character designer or graphic designer charge?
+So, how much should a freelance character designer or graphic designer charge?

 To get real job satisfaction and enjoyment in what you do, you should always be compensated fairly.
-It is very easy to fall into the trap of undercharging your work and I’m sure many of us have been there, but then it is just as easy to feel unhappy over it at the end of the day when all is said and done.
-You’ll feel as if you were taken advantage of and that you had put in way more hours than you felt you needed to, for the salary you were getting.
+It is very easy to fall into the trap of undercharging your work, and I’m sure many of us have been there, but then it is just as easy to feel unhappy over it at the end of the day when all is said and done.

 What should my freelance rate be?